-Oftentimes, our main concern at Totally Boise is to connect the amazing residents and tourists of the Treasure Valley to local businesses, events, or unique activities.
+Often, our main concern at Totally Boise is to connect the noteable residents and tourists of the Treasure Valley to local businesses, events, or unique activities.
 We are passionate about fostering everlasting connections between our loyal community readers and followers as our valley grows.
-But we know there is more to being an Idahoan than knowing where the best BLT’s are or what new brewery is opening.
-Mental health and grief resources have gained more traction as we all navigate through the obstacle course of the global pandemic and all of its damage.
+However, we know there is more to being an Idahoan than knowing where the best BLT’s are or what new brewery is opening.

-In a commitment to our community, we wanted to gather and provide a comprehensive list of several resources in Boise, Meridian, Eagle and surrounding areas to help connect you with professionals in mental health.
+In a commitment to our community, we have gathered and provided a list of several resources in Boise, Meridian, Eagle, and surrounding areas to help connect you with grief professionals.

-Please note that we are not trained mental health professionals, but will try our best to keep our fellow Idahoans happy and healthy as best as we can.
-Mental health is a natural and normal aspect of humanity that needs to be talked about and not ashamed of or discouraged.
+Please note that we are not trained mental health professionals, but we will try our best to keep our fellow Idahoans happy and healthy as best as we can.

 My Grief Connection